daliagachc/flexpart_management/flexpart_management/releases/v03/readme.md

 This notebook contains information regarding the release v03 of the timeseries for the cluster analysis performed at CHC station during the SALTENA campaign

-This is release v03 of the clusters for CHC for the Saltena campaign
 - the data folder contains the following datasets:
   - description_cluster_series_v3.csv
   description of all dimensions variables contained in cluster_series_v3.nc